marathanman4202/CascadePlot/README.md

-Cascade-Plots-Basic
+Cascade-Plots-Stripped-Down
 ===================

-Roy Haggerty and Owen Haggerty,
+Roy Haggerty
 Oregon State University,
 2014

-Scripts to generate cascade plots from csv files of daily long-term data.
-In the specific application, the data are 90 years of daily data, but could be easily adapted for other time steps and data periods.
+Scripts to generate cascade plots plus bottom and side strip charts from csv files of daily long-term data.
+The scripts are based on a more specific application for the Willamette Water 2100 project at Oregon State University (http://water.oregonstate.edu/ww2100/).

+The scripts may be reproduced and used as you like.
+If you find them useful, please reference as follows.

+Haggerty, R. (2014), Python script for generation of cascade plots and associated strip charts, https://github.com/marathanman4202/cascade-plot-stripped-down